Loggregator Guide for Cloud Foundry Operators

 - TruncatingBuffer alerts: If the nozzle consumes messages more slowly than they are produced, the Loggregator system may drop messages.
 In this case, Loggregator sends the log message,

 TB: Output channel too full.
 Dropped N messages, where

 Nis the number of dropped messages.
 Loggregator also emits a CounterEvent with the name

-TruncatingBuffer.DroppedMessages.
+doppler_proxy.slow_consumer.
 The nozzle receives both messages from the Firehose, alerting the operator to the performance issue.

-Using Log Management Services explains how to bind applications to the external service and configure it to receive logs from Cloud Foundry.
+You can configure Cloud Foundry to forward log data from apps to an external aggregator service.
+Using Log Management Services explains how to bind apps to the external service and configure it to receive logs from Cloud Foundry.

-The Diego cell emits application logs as UDP messages to the Metron.
-Diego breaks up log messages greater than approximately 60KiB into multiple envelopes to mitigate this constraint.Create a pull request or raise an issue on the source for this page in GitHub
+When a Diego Cell emits app logs to Metron, Diego breaks up log messages greater than approximately 60 KiB into multiple envelopes.Create a pull request or raise an issue on the source for this page in GitHub